Corporate Development (Corp Dev)

 • The company you’re at and how active it is with acquisitions, divestitures, and partnerships

-A typical “Day In The LIfe” includes the following, which you can read about in more depth in our full Corporate Development Careers article:
+A typical “Day in the Life” includes the following, which you can read about in more depth in our full Corporate Development Careers article:

 • Deal Sourcing: finding other companies and market participants who may want to do a deal